blocxofficial/Blocx-Network/blx-node/Readme.md

    0xD4dfc7572FAC4B92c3Dccebafd5C11C0d587bfA4

-   The best way to conduct this is to import your private key or key-store file to your preferred wallet (for example Metamask)
+   The best way to conduct this is to import your private key JSON file (UTC-xxx) or key-store file to your preferred wallet (for example Metamask)
    Change the network to BLX Mainnet by connecting to our RPC Network Found here : https://docs.blocxchain.org/introduction/connect-blocx-mainet

    Once connected send the BLX coin to the Consensus contract address.